matchms/matchms/README.rst

 ===============================================

 Matchms functionalities can be complemented by additional packages.
-To date we are aware of:
+To date, we are aware of:

 + `Spec2Vec <https://github.com/iomega/spec2vec>`_ an alternative machine-learning spectral similarity score that can simply be installed by `pip install spec2vec` and be imported as `from spec2vec import Spec2Vec` following the same API as the scores in `matchms.similarity`.